-2025 Dancing with the Shuswap Stars breaks fundraising records with more than $100k for Shuswap Hospice - Salmon Arm News
+2025 Dancing with the Shuswap Stars breaks fundraising records with more than $100K for Shuswap Hospice - Salmon Arm News

-Local business owners and notable Shuswap residents danced their hearts out and raised a record breaking amount of money for Shuswap Hospice at the 2025 Dancing with the Shuswap Stars gala event.
+Local business owners and residents danced their hearts out and raised a record-breaking amount of money for Shuswap Hospice at the 2025 Dancing with the Shuswap Stars gala event.

-The event which is modeled after the Dancing with the Stars TV series features local celebrity dancers performing special ballroom dance routines.
+The event, which is modelled after the Dancing with the Stars TV series, features local celebrity dancers performing special ballroom dance routines.
 Supporters can purchase star votes to support their favourite dancers and help them win in the people’s choice category.

 “Without them, Shuswap Hospice could not continue to operate so many of its free programs.”